New PhD: Rich routing problems

 The second part addresses the use of vehicle routing problems in evaluating different supporting policies for electric vehicles.

 Chapter 2 introduces and defines a new problem that incorporates synchronization as well as delivery and pickup activities in a two-echelon location-routing problem (2E-LRP).
 The problem is formulated as a mixed-integer linear program (MILP).
 The main contribution is to model the synchronization of transshipments at intermediate facilities.
-The modeling of synchronization can be used in similar logistics problems (e.g., multi-echelon routing problems).
+The modelling of synchronization can be used in similar logistics problems (e.g., multi-echelon routing problems).

 Chapter 3 proposes a decomposition-based heuristic that decomposes the problem into three phases: 1) choosing the facility configuration, 2) assigning the customers to the chosen facilities and 3) solving the routing sub-problem.